 When is the right time to retain a strike staffing agency?

 Agencies need time to plan and recruit, so your staffing partner should be retained at least 90 days in advance of contract expiration.* Best practice is to engage them 6 months prior, so that you can enjoy all the benefits of having a staffing agency retained through the duration of your planning and negotiations.
-To make the choice easier for our clients, there is no cost to you to retain us in advance of labor negotiations.
-All retainers, deposits, etc. are never payable until, and only if, a 10-day notice is received.CONTACT US
+This also affords us the time to identify any potential staffing challenges and alert you to begin contingency planning.
+To make the choice easier for our clients, there is no cost attached to our initial consultations.
+Only when you place your advance order to let us begin recruiting will a payment be due.CONTACT US

 * In the case of an initial contract negotiation, the selection process should commence as soon as the NLRB certifies the election result.